jrp2212/get-transfer-history/README.md

 7. Run the script in the terminal: `node get_asset_transfer.js`

-By following these steps, the script will get the transfer history of an asset such as a NFT, printing out the desired fields to the console.
+By following these steps, the script will get the transfer history of an NFT, printing out the desired fields to the console.

 ## Frequently Used Options and Best Practices